Workshop Proposal Form

 It’s impossible to describe how powerful it is to spend four days with hundreds of people who “get it”; who understand what it is like to live with a stutter every day and still succeed.
 It’s something you have to experience for yourself.
 You are able to learn about stuttering from experts, explore your attitudes toward speaking,be entertained, and try out new techniques in dozens of workshops.

-Check out Past Conference Information for a taste of what’s to come.
+Check out our 2017 Day at a Glance Calendar for a taste of what’s to come.

 NSA Annual Conferences are fun for the whole family!
 We’ve got workshops and activities for all ages, whether you’re 6 or 96; fluent or a person who stutters!
 We’ve got workshops designed specifically for kids of all ages, ‘tweens, teens, parents, and siblings.
 Check out our Family Information page for more specifics!